9 High-Protein Milk Uses for Athletes

 Lactose-Free High-Protein Milk

-Lactose-free milk is made by treating regular cow’s milk with a lactase enzyme to removes the lactose.
 If you prefer purchasing a lactose-free milk, there are higher protein options available.
 Lactaid® Protein Milk contains 13 grams of protein per cup as well as calcium and Vitamin D.

-What About High-Protein Plant-Based Milks?
+What About Plant-Based Milks?

 In general, plant-based milks (almond, coconut, oat) tend to be low in protein.
 For example, a one-cup serving of unsweetened almond milk contains ~1 gram of protein (4).

-An exception to this is soy milk.
-Soy milk contains ~6 grams of soy protein per cup (5).
 Similar to cow’s milk, soy milk is a complete protein, containing all of the essential amino acids.
 However, it should be noted, that soy milk contains a lower amount of the essential branched-chain amino acids than cow’s milk (2).

-Some brands of plant-based milks are starting to offer higher protein varieties.
-Silk® Original Protein is an almond and cashew milk blend that contains added pea protein.
-A one cup serving of this beverage provides 10 grams of protein, along with calcium and Vitamin D.
+For example, Silk® Original Protein Almondmilk contains added soy protein to boost the protein content of the drink.
+A one cup serving of this beverage provides 8 grams of protein, along with calcium and Vitamin D.

-When shopping for a higher protein plant-based milk option, it is important to read the nutrition facts label and compare the protein content between products.
+Pro Tip: When shopping for a higher protein plant-based milk option, it is important to read the nutrition facts label and compare the protein content between products.

 Making Your Own High-Protein Milk

-If you are interested in boosting the protein content of regular cow’s milk you can mix in dry powdered milk.
 Each 1/3 cup serving of dry milk contains 8 grams of protein (6).
 In addition to protein, dry milk also contains calcium and Vitamin D.

 Keep in mind that dry milk contains lactose.
 If you are lactose intolerant, you will want to select one of the lactose-free options discussed above.